 The Company expects to grow its business organically and by completing acquisitions of other companies with complementary geographical and logistics service offerings.
-The Company's organic growth strategy will continue to focus on strengthening existing and expanding new customer relationships leveraging the benefit of the Company's truck brokerage and intermodal service offerings, while continuing its efforts on the organic build-out of the Company's network of strategic operating partner locations.
+The Company's organic growth strategy will continue to focus on strengthening existing and expanding new customer relationships leveraging the benefit of the Company's technology platform, while continuing its efforts on the organic build-out of the Company's network of strategic operating partner locations.
 In addition, as the Company continues to grow and scale its business, the Company believes that it is creating density in its trade lanes, which creates opportunities for the Company to more efficiently source and manage its transportation capacity.